-- Acts of nature – wind, hurricane, storm, wind, flood, rain, lightening or water
+- Acts of nature, (wind, hurricane, storm, flood, rain, lightning, etc.)

 - Mildew or toxic mold